logaretm/vee-validate/packages/docs/content/guide/global-validators.md

 The validator function is a simple function that receives the current field value as the first argument, and it should return:

-- `true` If the validation passed
+- `true` if the validation passed
-- `string` If the validation failed and there is an error message to display
+- `string` if the validation failed and there is an error message to display
+- `false` if validation fails, in that case vee-validate will try to generate an error message using `config.defaultMessage`
 - `Promise` if you have an asynchronous rule, the promise must either resolve to `string` or `true`

 <doc-tip title="Rules Placement">